One day CME session for medical practitioners on MCH

-The one day session is scheduled to be facilitated on Sunday June 25, 2017 at the Ramada Georgetown, Princess Hotel, Providence East Bank, Demerara.
-A total of 420 medical practitioners and others from all across the country are expected to be trained at this CME session.
+The one day session is scheduled for Sunday June 25, 2017 at the Ramada Georgetown Princess Hotel at Providence, East Bank Demerara.
+A total of 420 medical practitioners from all across the country are expected to participate in the session.

-Some areas of focus include the sustainability of Measles and Ruebella elimination and elimination of mother to child transmission of the Human Immunodeficiency Virus (HIV) programmes among other areas.
+Some areas of focus include the sustainability of Measles and Rubella elimination and the elimination of mother to child transmission of the Human Immunodeficiency Virus (HIV) programmes.
+The session will afford the participants to earn four credits which will be awarded at the end of training.

 According to the Medical Council of Guyana, a physician shall continue to study, apply, and advance scientific knowledge, maintain a commitment to medical education, make relevant information available to patients, colleagues, and the public.
 They are also to obtain consultation, and use the talents of other health professionals when indicated.